Kisho Kurokawa: Biography

 Born in Kanie, Aichi, Kurokawa studied architecture at Kyoto University, graduating with a bachelor's degree in 1957.
 He then attended University of Tokyo, under the supervision of Kenzo Tange.
 Kurokawa received a master's degree in 1959.
 Kurokawa then went on to study for a doctorate of philosophy, but subsequently dropped out in 1964.
 Kisho Kurokawa was conferred an Honorary Doctorate of Architecture by the Chancellor of Universiti Putra Malaysia (UPM), Malaysia in Sept.
 7, 2002.

 With colleagues, he cofounded the Metabolist Movement in 1960, whose members were known as Metabolists.
 It was a radical Japanese avant-garde movement pursuing the merging and recycling of architecture styles within an Asian context.
 The movement was very successful, peaking when its members received praise for the Takara Cotillion Beautillion at the Osaka World Expo 1970.
 The group was dismantled shortly thereafter.

-Kurokawa had a daughter, potter Kako Matsuura, and a son, renowned photographer Mikio, from his first marriage to his college classmate.
+Kurokawa had a daughter, potter Kako Matsuura, and a son, photographer Mikio, from his first marriage to his college classmate.
 His second marriage was to actress Ayako Wakao (若尾 文子 Wakao Ayako), one of Japan's biggest movie stars of the 20th century.
 Kurokawa's younger brother works in industrial design but has also cooperated with Kurokawa on some architecture projects.

 Kurokawa was the founder and president of Kisho Kurokawa Architect & Associates, established 8 April 1962.
 The enterprise's head office is in Tokyo with branch offices in Osaka, Nagoya, Astana, Kuala Lumpur, Beijing and Los Angeles.
 The company is registered with the Japanese government as a "First Class Architects Office."